-Corporal Mark Donaldson VC was a member of Australia’s SAS.
-He was awarded the Australian Victoria Cross for his heroism under fire in Afghanistan.
+Member of Australia’s SAS awarded the Australian Victoria Cross for his heroism in Afghanistan

 Mark is married with two kids.
-He continues to serve in the SAS.
-He has written a best-selling book “The Cross Road – a story of life, death and the SAS,” and he is the patron of Soldier On, a philanthropic group focused on assisting soldiers with PTSD and their transition back into normal life.
+His best-selling book “The Cross Road – a story of life, death and the SAS,” has resonated with readers around the country.
+He is also the patron of Soldier On, a philanthropic group focused on assisting soldiers with PTSD transition back into normal life.

 An incredible display of courage and leadership, Mark wants to share his story to help others find the strength to overcome adversity in their own lives.